-State Parks free entry Saturday to celebrate spring along with other upcoming dates
+Free entry to state parks next two Saturdays, and next two weekends at national parks

-To celebrate spring and Earth Day, Washington State Parks and Recreation will allow park visitors free admission to state parks this month.
+To celebrate spring and Earth Day, Washington State Parks and Recreation will allow park visitors free admission to state parks on two Saturdays this month, while national parks mark National Park Week with free entry this weekend and next.

-The first free day is this Saturday (April 15) to honor spring-time, and next one is Saturday (April 22) in honor of Earth Day.
-On free days, visitors also don’t need a Discover Pass for day-use visits by vehicle.
+The first free day for state parks is this Saturday (April 15) to honor springtime, and the next one is April 22 in honor of Earth Day.
+On free days, visitors don’t need a Discover Pass for day-use visits by vehicle.

-The special days are in keeping with legislation that created the Discover Pass.
-Each yearly pass costs $30 or a one-day permit is $10, and allows daytime access to parks.
-They are required for vehicle access to state recreation lands managed by State Parks, state Fish and Wildlife and Department of Natural Resources (DNR).
+National parks that charge admission fees, including Mount Rainier and Olympic parks, will waive the usual $25-per-vehicle fee on April 15-16 and 22-23.

-All free days only apply at state parks, and the Discover Pass is still required on state Fish and Wildlife and DNR lands.
+The special days in Washington’s state parks are in keeping with legislation that created the Discover Pass.
+Each yearly pass costs $30 or a one-day permit is $10, allowing daytime access to parks.
+They are required for vehicle access to state recreation lands managed by State Parks, state Fish and Wildlife, and the Department of Natural Resources (DNR).

 Most Read Stories